lgnbhl/BFS/README.md

-Retrieve the list of publicly available datasets from the [data catalog](https://www.bfs.admin.ch/bfs/en/home/statistics/catalogue.html) in any language (“de”, “fr”, “it” or “en”) by calling `bfs_get_catalog_data()`.
+Retrieve the list of publicly available datasets from the [data catalog](https://www.bfs.admin.ch/bfs/en/home/statistics/catalogue.html) (equivalent of selecting “data” in the “Article Type” dropdown of the BFS website) in any language (“de”, “fr”, “it” or “en”) by calling `bfs_get_catalog_data()`.

 ``` r